go-outside-labs/blockchain-science-py/magick-py/README.md

 ✨ Noise growth: 985
 ```

-Now, changing `MOD_P` from 10 to 100, we see a failed case:
+now, changing `MOD_P` from 10 to 100, we see a failed case:

 ```
 🚨 Original msg was not retrieved.